Probably by Shadwell. First published in Danchin, Prologues and Epilogues, I (1981), pp. 236-7.

 Purcell's most celebrated contribution to Shadwell's stage works remains his music for songs in Acts IV and V of the 1692 revival of The Libertine (1676), most especially for the song and chorus of the Shepherds and Shepherdesses, Nymphs and Shepherds come away

-), which is normally ascribed to Purcell, is docketed in Mr Turner
+), which is normally ascribed to Purcell, is docketed in British Library, Add.
+MS 22100, ff.
+103-5, as being by Mr Turner

 Probably by Shadwell.
 First published in Danchin, Prologues and Epilogues, I (1981), pp. 236-7.